-Our client is one of the largest providers of supported accommodation services for various clients such as young people, clients with a history of homelessness, mental health or substance misuse issues.
-They aim to help vulnerable people find opportunities to change their lives and futu...
+Our client is one of the largest providers of supported accommodation services various clients such as young people, clients with a history of homelessness, resettlement, health or substance misuse issues.
+They aim to help vulnerable people find opportunities to change their lives and f...
 Read More

 - Chesterfield, Derbyshire

 - £9.30 - £12.60 per hour

 Barker Ross Health and Social Care currently have an amazing opportunity for Supported Living Support Workers to join one of our client teams in Chesterfield in South Yorkshire.
 They have various hours available including, full-time, and part-time.
 Shifts will be based on rota and will ...
 Read More